 What does Shostakovich bring to "Tea For Two"?
 He makes the tune a little more formal, more of a Palm Court foxtrot.
 If you've ever heard Chabrier's "Espana" and the novelty hit Perry Como got out of it â€“ "Hot Diggety, Dog Ziggety, Boom!
 What you do to me!" - this sounds a little like the process in reverse: a formalization of the vernacular.

 The first time I met Irving Caesar, the lyricist of "Tea For Two", I mentioned, among the song's other achievements, the Shostakovich arrangement, thinking he'd be flattered by it.
 He wasn't.
 He didn't care for it, mainly on grounds of lack of royalties.
 The Soviet Union wasn't exactly a hotbed of international property rights, especially for western imperialists.
 If you're going to be damned by the commissars for your "decadent western influences", you might at least be a fully-fledged running dog of capitalism and pay the copyright owners.
 And Caesar's view was that the Commies had called it "Tahiti Trot" in order to avoid paying him and Vincent Youmans.
 "Who needs it?" he said to me.
-"Everybody does 'Tea For Two', and they pay for it."
+"Everybody else does 'Tea For Two', and they pay for it."

 He was right about that.
 Littering the floor of his office on Seventh Avenue, stacked up against desk legs and waste bins, were dozens of awards, mostly from ASCAP (the American Society of Composers, Authors, and Publishers) and mostly for "Tea For Two" as Most Performed Song of the Decade - not in the 1920s, but in 1984, '85, '86, '87, '88 â€“ "They give it to me every year," he'd sigh.
 "I don't know what to do with 'em any more."
 Being the song's lyricist, Caesar would tell you the phenomenal success is due to his lyric â€“ and it certainly is memorable.
 But jazzmen dig Vincent Youmans' abrupt key shift from A flat major to C; soft-shoe dancers love that nonchalant rhythmic pattern; and its harmonic structure is so muscular you can do it in almost any style.
 "Tea For Two" is one of the highest-earning songs ever written.
 So who needs some Russkie longhair who won't even pony up for it?

 And what's the big deal about orchestrating it in a mere 40 minutes?
 That's a lot longer than Caesar and Youmans took to write it.
 As noted earlier, it's longer than Caesar took to write anything.
 "I Want To Be Happy" took 11 minutes. "'Swanee'?
 Wrote it in ten minutes," he said proudly of his first big hit, with George Gershwin. "'Tea For Two'?
 Wrote it in eight minutes.
 I write fast.
 Sometimes lousy, but always fast."
 He wrote fast for the Ziegfeld Follies and the Scandals.
 He gave Al Jolson his signature song and Shirley Temple her runner-up ("Animal Crackers In My Soup", our Song of the Week #212).
-I wrote a few weeks ago about the nonagenarian Caesar holding court from his Barcalounger, puffing his cigar and singing obscure lyrics in a sort of lightweight Jolson, but with such animation that the Barcalounger would rock back and forth until, two-thirds of the way through the first chorus, he'd be fully reclined.
+I wrote a while back about the nonagenarian Caesar holding court from his Barcalounger, puffing his cigar and singing obscure lyrics in a sort of lightweight Jolson, but with such animation that the Barcalounger would rock back and forth until, two-thirds of the way through the first chorus, he'd be fully reclined.
 A small, white-haired, bow-tied figure in a candy-striped jacket, he sang me "Tea For Two" from that Barcalounger in between telling the story of how he and Youmans wrote it.

 It began one day in 1924, shortly before No, No, Nanette's disastrous run in Detroit.
 They were in New York and Youmans was working on the score, but not so hard that during his lunch break he didn't have time to knock off a quickie tune.
 Caesar, meanwhile, was taking a nap on the couch, resting up for a party with Gertrude Lawrence and Beatrice Lillie, two West End girls who were about to become the toast of Broadway.
 The dozing wordsmith woke up to find Youmans shaking his trouser leg and demanding he listen to the new tune.
 Caesar said no, he was tired, he wanted to be fresh for the party with Gertie and Bea.
 The song could wait till tomorrow morning.